 You are already what you are looking for

-Forgetting about this truth and believing thoughts that you are not good enough and you need something else encourage us to live our lives trying to become something we are not.
+Forgetting about this truth and believing thoughts that you are not good enough and you need something else, encourage us to live our lives trying to become something we are not.

 Close your eyes and ask yourself the question “How would I be if I believed that I am whole, complete, and exactly as I need to be?”
 Every moment, again and again…!

 Life expresses itself through every one of us with an equal amount of love and acceptance.
 Life expresses itself through an oak tree, a wild cherry tree and a bush.
 Through a wilting flower, one in full bloom and one growing.
 It’s all part of life, it’s all part of the whole.
-It’s only judgement and thoughts that qualify one as being better than another, or that something needs to be different.
+It’s only judgment and thoughts that qualify one as being better than another, or that something needs to be different.

 Begin with loving and accepting yourself as you are right now.
-Next, you’ll notice that your judgements of others will begin to fade and you start seeing the beauty in any and all expressions of life.
+Next, you’ll notice that your judgments of others will begin to fade and you start seeing the beauty in any and all expressions of life.
 We are all equal, all beautiful and all a creative expression of the one.

 Here the link to my favourite song from Alanis Morissette – That I would be good.
 Listen to it with your eyes closed and please believe it!